×

 If you are thinking about moving to Petite Martinique, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Petite Martinique can vary greatly depending on the location and size of the property.
 However, it is generally considered to be more affordable compared to other Caribbean islands.
 For a modest home, one might expect to pay a few hundred thousand Eastern Caribbean dollars.
 For larger, more luxurious properties, the cost can easily rise into the millions.
-It's important to note that these prices can fluctuate based on the real estate market and other economic factors," said one expat who made the move to Petite Martinique.
+It's important to note that these prices can fluctuate based on the real estate market and other economic factors," explained one expat living in Petite Martinique, Grenada.

 Should I buy or rent a home in Petite Martinique?